 Pipeline Guide

-360 Hextile V2 supports seven AI processing pipelines, each optimized for different use cases.
+360 Hextile supports multiple AI processing pipelines, each optimized for different use cases.
 This guide helps you choose the right pipeline and understand how they work.

 Available Pipelines